fsadak/FSNextionLib/README.md

 | GPIO 17 (TX2)  | RX          |
 | GPIO 16 (RX2)  | TX          |

+Important: TX from ESP32 goes to RX on Nextion, and RX from ESP32 goes to TX on Nextion.

 ### Installation
 This library is designed for PlatformIO.